Quantum Entanglement Dynamics of Spacetime and Matter: Information-complete quantum fields and the state-dynamics postulate

-A single, free physical system in our conventional sense is excluded from the outset by the ICQT as it is simply meaningless for acquiring information, which must be accessed via interaction (entanglement).
-The two-party (a physical system $\mathcal{S}$ plus its measurement apparatus $\mathcal{A}$) picture as used in current quantum mechanics was argued to be informationally incomplete \cite{ICQT}.
-To fulfill the informational completeness, one has to adapt a trinary description.
-In the present case of quantum fields, a particle (e.g., a Dirac electron) field and its corresponding gauge field are called as system $\mathcal{S}$ and system $\mathcal{A}$, respectively; $\mathcal{SA}$ together as matter field.
-The gravitational field is the \textquotedblleft programming\textquotedblright\ system (system $\mathcal{P}$).
-The trinary description then corresponds to a dual entanglement pattern among the three systems: The particle field ($\mathcal{S}$) and the gauge field ($\mathcal{A} $) are mutually defined by interacting and entangling each other; the matter field ($\mathcal{S}$ and $\mathcal{A}$ together) and gravity are likewise entangled and mutually defined.
-Thus, in the ICQT the viewpoint on spacetime and matter is dramatically different from our previous picture.
-Neither spacetime nor matter is an isolated entity; they must be described as a trinity and entangled in the dual form to make sense for acquiring information.
+In the present case of the ICQFT, an elementary fermion (e.g., a Dirac electron) field and its corresponding gauge field are called as system $\mathcal{S}$ and system $\mathcal{A}$, respectively; $\mathcal{SA}$ together as matter fields.
+The gravitational field (i.e., quantized spacetime) is the programming\ system (system $\mathcal{P}$).
+The trinary description (see Fig.~\ref{Tri}) then corresponds to a dual entanglement pattern among the three systems: The matter fields ($\mathcal{S}$ and $\mathcal{A}$ together) and gravity are mutually defined by interacting and entangling each other; the fermion field ($\mathcal{S}$) and the gauge field ($\mathcal{A}$), both programmed by gravity, are likewise entangled and mutually defined.
+Here spacetime plays a role of quantum memory that stores or encodes all entanglement patterns for the fermion field and its gauge field.
+Thus, \textit{in the ICQFT the viewpoint on spacetime and matter is dramatically different from our previous picture.
+Neither spacetime nor matter is an isolated entity; they must be described as a trinity and entangled in the dual form to make sense for acquiring information}.
+In this sense, the ICQFT is quantum entanglement dynamics of the trinity, in which quantized spacetime plays a unique role for formulating the theory.